adimatulac/436i-pokemon-collector/README.md

 ## Installation

 Clone the project to your local machine.
-In the project directory, you can run:
+In the project directory, run:
 ```
 $ npm install
 ```
 This installs all of the required dependencies.
+Check to make sure they've all installed properly.

 ## Local Deployment
 To view the app in the development mode, run: